Financing Your Austin Rental Property

-Should I consider financing a rental property?
+Should I consider purchasing a rental property?

 What Does It Take to Buy an Investment Property?